OrianaVenture/VentureValheim/LocationReset/README.md

 This mod needs to be on the client, it will work even if other players do not have it installed but may behave unexpectedly when playing around other players without the mod.
 For best results have everyone install the mod.
 Config Syncing is included with Jotunn.
 Install on the server to enforce the same mod configuration for all players.
 Live changes to the configurations should take immediate effect.

 ## Changelog

+### 0.7.0

+* Added support for Mining Caves
+* Added support for all Wayshrines and Mystical_Well0, these will never reset to prevent issues
+* Added new console command "resetlocations" with optional range parameter
+* Small bug fix where a respawn would apply the wrong rotation to some objects (Quaternion math is special and I'm apparently dyslexic)

 ### 0.6.1